pieaerts/pieaerts/_masterclasses/photography-expedition-to-yamal-peninsula-siberia-russia.md

 starting_date: 2019-03-08 00:00:00
 subtitle:
 introduction_html: >-
-  <h4>&nbsp;</h4><p>Join me on an adventure of a lifetime to the remote Yamal
+  <h4>DUE TO THE RECENT CORONA VIRUS OUTBREAK THIS EXPEDITION WILL BE
-  Peninsula in Siberia to document the life of the indigenous Nenet people.&nbsp;</p><p>These reindeer herders have been living in the SIberian Arctic for thousands of years, completely isolated from the outside world.</p><p>A unique opportunity to learn more about this beautiful culture and to expand your knowledge about photography.&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>
+  RESCHEDULED TO LATER THIS YEAR.
+MORE INFORMATION WILL FOLLOW THROUGH MY SOCIAL CHANNELS.
+STAY TUNED.&nbsp;</h4><p>Join me on an adventure of a lifetime to the remote Yamal Peninsula in Siberia to document the life of the indigenous Nenet people.&nbsp;</p><p>These reindeer herders have been living in the SIberian Arctic for thousands of years, completely isolated from the outside world.</p><p>A unique opportunity to learn more about this beautiful culture and to expand your knowledge about photography.&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>